 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Oklahoma During Their Migration This Spring

 Are you wondering, “when will hummingbirds arrive in Oklahoma?”
-Don’t fret, Oklahomans, thousands of hummingbirds are headed right for the Sooner State during their spring migration in the upcoming weeks, so be on the lookout.
+Don’t fret, Oklahomans, everyone is wondering and thousands of hummingbirds are headed right for the Sooner State during their spring migration in the upcoming weeks, so be on the lookout and prepare your best hummingbird feeders.
 If you live in certain parts of the state, you might just be lucky enough to catch a glimpse of these beautiful and unique birds.
+Keep your cameras close.
 Here’s everything you need to know:

-Have you ever seen the hummingbirds migrate through the state?
-If so, do you have any good tips for feeding them?
-Or perhaps the best viewing spots?
+Have you ever seen hummingbirds migrate through Oklahoma?
+If so, do you have any good tips for feeding them – or perhaps the best viewing spots?

 When Will Hummingbirds Arrive In Oklahoma